home-assistant/home-assistant.io/source/_components/sensor.integration.markdown

 If 'unit' is set then 'unit_prefix' and 'unit_time' are ignored.

-## Energy
+## {% linkable_title Energy %}

-An `integration` sensor is quite useful in energy billing scenarios, since energy is generally billed in kWh and many sensors provide power in W (Watts).
+An `integration` sensor is quite useful in energy billing scenarios since energy is generally billed in kWh and many sensors provide power in W (Watts).

 If you have a sensor that provides you with power readings in Watts (uses W as `unit_of_measurement`), then you can use the `integration` sensor to track how much energy is being spent.
 Take the next configuration as an example: